Musical Director – Adam Summers

 Joshua has been playing piano since the tender age of 4, in solo performances, band scenarios and accompanying soloists and choral groups.
 After leaving the rural confines of the West Country – complete with Druids, crop and stone circles – Joshua has been Greater Manchester-based for five years and, despite the occasional existential (rain-based) moments of despair, very much enjoys living up here.
 Following his graduation from the University of Manchester studying Music, Joshua made the ruthlessly pragmatic decision to convert to Law and become a lawyer.
 Now consumed by regret, he has come stumbling back, a balding prodigal son, keen to develop his piano playing, accompaniment, and Musical Directing skills within the beautiful sounds of Cantare.
-Joshua hopes to develop an already productive collaborative relationship with the Musical Director, Michael, and looks forward to performing with Cantare for the foreseeable future.
-Joshua also plays guitar, piano accordion, saxophone, organ, electric bass (poorly) and drums (terribly) and is generally keen to ensure there is – always, now and forevermore – bountiful music in his life irrespective of genre, context or purpose.
+Joshua looks forward to performing with Cantare for the foreseeable future.
+Joshua also plays guitar, piano accordion, saxophone, organ, electric bass (poorly) and drums (terribly) and is generally keen to ensure there is – always, now and forever more – bountiful music in his life, irrespective of genre, context or purpose.

 The committee Some choir members serve on our committee and help with administration, publicity, etc.